miurahr/aqtinstall/docs/cli.rst

 .. describe:: target

     desktop, ios, winrt, or android.
 The type of device for which you are developing Qt programs.
+    If your target is ios, please be aware that versions of Qt older than 6.2.4 are expected to be non-functional with current versions of XCode (applies to any XCode greater than or equal to 13).

 .. describe:: Qt version